Blaine Robison, M.A.

 And as they ministered: Grk. leitourgeō, pres. part., to render public service (that is, to the government) at one's own expense, to provide material service directed to fellow believers (Rom 15:27) or to conduct a religious meeting of a worship nature as seems implied here (cf. Luke 1:23).
 In the LXX leitourgeō is used about 100 times for Heb. sharath (SH-8334), minister serve, almost exclusively for the service of priests and Levites in the temple, particularly in Exodus and Numbers.
 In late Judaism, especially as it was developed in the synagogue, and in the Diaspora, there is a gradual spiritualizing of this concept of service, especially in the interpretation of prayer as "sacrifice" (cf. Wisdom 18:21) (DNTT 3:551f).
 Paul also refers to praise as "sacrifice" (Heb 13:15).

 to the Lord: Grk. kurios, may mean either (1) 'one in control through possession,' and therefore owner or master; or (2) 'one esteemed for authority or high status,' thus lord or master.
 In the LXX kurios occurs over 9,000 times, the great majority to translate Heb. words for God, principally the sacred name YHVH (DNTT 2:511).
 For more information on the use of kurios see the note on John 1:23. and fasting: Grk. nēsteuō, pres. part., to abstain from food, but the usage of the word indicates that something took the place of eating.
 Merely skipping a meal is not fasting.
 The purpose of fasting is to enable a person to draw close to God; it is primarily a spiritual exercise.
-For more discussion on this topic see my web article Fasting in the Bible.
+For more discussion on this topic see my web article Fasting and Prayer.

 the Holy Spirit: In Scripture "holy" is only used as an adjective of "spirit" to refer to the Holy Spirit, a name or face of God.
 "Holy Spirit" is not the title of a separate being, because God is Spirit (John 4:24), just as God is the Word (John 1:1).
 The Greek word order here is en pneumati hagiō and this word order demonstrates the Hebraic nature of the text, because it corresponds to the Hebrew word order of Ruach Qodesh, which occurs only three times in the Tanakh (Ps 51:11; Isa 63:10, 11).
 The Holy Spirit is identified by three other forms in the Tanakh (Ruach Elohim, Gen 1:2; Ruach YHVH, Judg 3:10; and Ruach Adonai YHVH, Isa 61:1).
 All of the passages indicate that the Holy Spirit is divine, not less or other than God.